 - Immediately after the demolition of the camp site or once construction has been completed, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape.
-This must be done as soon as possible after construction has ended to ensure no possible environmental degradation of the site as a result of erosion, alien vegetation establishment etc. - The contractor's procedure for rehabilitation shall be approved by the ECO and Engineer. - Site offices must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - Labourer's facilities (if applicable) must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - All construction site areas must be rehabilitated or reinstated to the satisfaction of the ECO. - All temporary fencing and demarcation must be removed and the areas reinstated to the satisfaction of the ECO. - Temporary storage areas must be rehabilitated or reinstated to the satisfaction of the ECO. - All remaining construction material must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - The "waaisand" area must be restored and rehabilitated after construction.
-The area is to be resloped and stabilised, and groundcover reinstated to the satisfaction of the ECO.
+This must be done as soon as possible after construction has ended to ensure no possible environmental degradation of the site as a result of erosion, alien vegetation establishment etc. - The contractor's procedure for rehabilitation shall be approved by the ECO and Engineer. - Site offices must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - Labourer's facilities (if applicable) must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - All construction site areas must be rehabilitated or reinstated to the satisfaction of the ECO. - All temporary fencing and demarcation must be removed and the areas reinstated to the satisfaction of the ECO. - Temporary storage areas must be rehabilitated or reinstated to the satisfaction of the ECO. - All remaining construction material must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - The old road sections should be rehabilitated after construction to allow for regrowth of vegetation.